-A significant portion of the Organization's funding is received from the New Mexico Department of Human Services (18% and 17% for the years ended June 30, 2013 and 2012, respectively) and the New Mexico Department of Health (23% and 22% for the years ended June 30, 2013 and 2012, respectively).
+A significant portion of the Organization's funding is received from the New Mexico Department of Human Services (18% for the years ended June 30, 2014 and 2013) and the New Mexico Department of Health (24% and 23% for the years ended June 30, 2014 and 2013, respectively).
 Another important source of revenue is the federal contract for custodial work with Kirtland Air Force Base.
-This contract provided 36% and 39% of the total revenue for 2013 and 2012, respectively.
+This contract provided 37% and 36% of the total revenue for 2014 and 2013, respectively.
+A change in these funding sources would require a change in operations.